Dudley Leavitt (minister): Life and work

-Dudley Leavitt died in Salem at age 42 in 1762 after a 'lingering illness', as contemporary accounts described it.
+Dudley Leavitt died in Salem at age 42 in 1762 after a lingering illness.
+He is buried at Broad Street Cemetery in Salem.
 A portrait of the Rev. Dudley Leavitt by the colonial artist Joseph Badger was later shown in an exhibition at the Plummer Hall exhibition in Salem in December, 1875.
 At the time, the portrait was owned by Salem merchant John Pickering, Esq.
 Dudley Leavitt and his wife Mary (Pickering) Leavitt had three daughters: Sarah, who married Salem merchant Isaac White, and subsequently Jonathan Payson of Portsmouth, New Hampshire; Mary Leavitt who married Dr. Joseph Orne of Salem, a Harvard College graduate; and Elizabeth Leavitt, who married the merchant William Pickman of Salem.
 The prominent Salem merchant Dudley Leavitt Pickman was the son of William and Elizabeth (Leavitt) Pickman.